 Massive Denver Nuggets vs Portland Trail Blazers Injury Report

-The Denver Nuggets are currently sitting on a league-high six-game winning streak, and they look to host the Portland Trail Blazers in their second regular-season meeting on Monday night.
+The Denver Nuggets are hosting the Portland Trail Blazers in the third meeting of the regular season between the two teams.

-In the prior meeting, Nikola Jokic put up 34 points, 6 rebounds, 8 assists, and 1 steal on 72/67/100 shooting splits, but the Nuggets ultimately fell short to the Trail Blazers, when Anfernee Simons made a buzzer-beater layup.

-It's worth noting that Portland is a completely different team right now, winning eight out of their last ten games.
+The Nuggets were able to blow out the Trail Blazers in their last meeting on Monday night, scoring 146-117.
+Nikola Jokic led the team, totaling 40 points, 7 rebounds, 8 assists, and 3 steals on 68/29/100 shooting splits.
+The Nuggets built separation from the Trail Blazers early in the first quarter and kept a lead from then on out.

-The Nuggets may be at a disadvantage Monday as they have seven players listed on their injury report: Jamal Murray, Russell Westbrook, Aaron Gordon, Michael Porter Jr., Vlatko Cancar, DaRon Holmes II, and Peyton Watson.
+The Nuggets have seven players listed on the injury report: Jamal Murray, Aaron Gordon, Russell Westbrook, Michael Porter Jr., Vlatko Cancar, DaRon Holmes II, and Peyton Watson.

-Aaron Gordon is probable with right calf injury management, Michael Porter Jr. is questionable due to left hamstring tightness, Vlatko Cancar is out due to left knee surgery rehabilitation, DaRon Holmes II is out with right Achilles tendon repair, and Peyton Watson is out with a right knee sprain.
+Michael Porter Jr. is questionable with a left hamstring strain, Vlatko Cancar is out with left knee rehabilitation, DaRon Holmes II is out due to right Achilles tendon repair, and Peyton Watson is out with a right knee sprain.

-The Trail Blazers have six players listed on their report: Jerami Grant, Matisse Thybulle, Sidy Cissoko, Justin Minaya, Kris Murray, and Robert Williams III.
+The Trail Blazers have seven players listed on their injury report: Deandre Ayton, Jerami Grant, Scoot Henderson, Justin Minaya, Kris Murray, Matisse Thybulle, and Robert Williams III.

-Matisse Thybulle is out with a right ankle sprain, Sidy Cissoko is out due to his two-way contract, Justin Minaya is out due to his two-way contract, Kris Murray is questionable with a left quad contusion, and Robert Williams III is questionable with right knee soreness.
+Scoot Henderson is out with a right ankle sprain, Justin Minaya is out due to his two-way contract, Kris Murray is questionable with a left quad contusion, Matisse Thybulle is out with a right ankle sprain, and Robert Williams III is questionable with right knee soreness.

 Related Articles